-

 Building inspections are important to ensure that your project is completed safely and to code.
 A final inspection is required at the end of the build in order to obtain a certificate of occupancy.
 This certificate verifies that your building was successfully completed and is now safe.

-See our page on metal building interiors for additional details.
+See our page on interiors for additional details.

 How much does a 40x60 metal building cost?

 These costs vary depending on the location of the building site, local labor costs, and the complexity of the building's design.
-Please use our quote request form for accurate written quotes from four competing suppliers.
+Please use our quote request form for accurate written quotes from four competing suppliers, or for a quick 40x60 metal building price estimate, see our metal building prices page.

 Build Item | Square Foot Cost |